Nigeria

 Tax returns

-PPT/HCT is payable on an actual year basis.
-Estimated tax returns must be filed within two months of the fiscal year.
-Actual tax returns should be filed within five months after the end of the accounting period, that is, not later than 31 May.
+For companies engaged in petroleum operations, Petroleum Profits Tax (PPT) and Hydrocarbon Tax (HCT) are payable on an actual year basis.
+Estimated tax returns must be filed within two months of the start of the fiscal year, while actual tax returns must be filed within five months after the end of the accounting period, and in any case not later than 31 May.

 Assessment